Hybrid divide-and-conquer approach for tree search algorithms: Hybrid divide-and-conquer for backtracking algorithms

 To understand the second source of memory consumption we need to consider in more detail what each search method entails.

 We begin with Grover-based search.
-In the natural representation, if the position of the leaves is unknown, we need to perform a brute force search over all possible partial assignments, leading to the query complexity of $\Omega(2^{\log_2(3) \nicefrac n2})$, which is prohibitively slow.\footnote{Furthermore in some cases it may also lead to invalid results, if there is no explicit mechanism to recognize legal vertices in the tree, and if the connectivity encodes properties of the problem.} The more efficient method comes by utilizing the branching choice representation.
+In the natural representation, if the position of the leaves is unknown, we need to perform a brute force search over all possible partial assignments, leading to the query complexity of $\Omega(2^{\log_2(3) \nicefrac n2})$.
+This is prohibitively slow.\footnote{Furthermore in some cases it may also lead to invalid results, if there is no explicit mechanism to recognize legal vertices in the tree, and if the connectivity encodes properties of the problem.}

+A more efficient approach relies on the branching choice representation.
 In this case, the search space is $2^{br}$,\footnote{Note, this does not enumerate all the vertices or leaves, but possible paths in trees with no more than $br$ branchings.
-This suffices to uniquely specify a leaf, but as elaborated earlier, contains multiple specifications for a single leaf, if it occurs on a path with fewer branchings (the remaining choices are then simply ignored).} and all that is required is a subroutine which checks whether a given sequence in this representation leads to a satisfying assignment.
+This suffices to uniquely specify a leaf.
+There may be multiple specifications for a single leaf, if it occurs on a path with fewer branchings (in which case, the remaining choices are then simply ignored).} and all that is required is a subroutine which checks whether a given sequence in this representation leads to a satisfying assignment.

 In other words, we require a reversible implementation of the search predicate $P$ which is defined on branching choices.